macadmins/outset/README.md

 ## Credits

-Outset 4 is a direct feature for feature (almost) update of outset by [Joseph Chilcote](https://github.com/chilcote) written in Swift.
+Outset 4 is a swift port of outset by [Joseph Chilcote](https://github.com/chilcote)

 Maintained by [MacAdmins Open Source](https://macadmins.io) and [Bart Reardon](https://github.com/bartreardon)